Vonta Leach

 Terzell Vonta Leach (/ˈvɒnteɪ ˈliːtʃ/ VON-tay-_-LEETCH; born November 6, 1981) is an American former professional football player who was a fullback for ten seasons in the National Football League (NFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2004.
 He played college football at East Carolina.

 Leach also played for the New Orleans Saints, Houston Texans, and Baltimore Ravens.

 Early life

-Leach attended East Carolina University, where he played for the East Carolina Pirates football team from 2000 to 2003.
+Leach grew up in Rowland, North Carolina before attending East Carolina University, where he played for the East Carolina Pirates football team from 2000 to 2003.
 He became a member of Omega Psi Phi fraternity.
 Leach earned his degree in 2010 after completing his online classes.